microsoft/PartnerResources/_docs/Skilling/Security Academy/Resources/Sentinel Resources.md

 ---

 # Microsoft Sentinel Resources
-Below you will find content to assist in skilling on Microsoft Sentinel.
-Content is organized by increasing levels of complexity (Fundamentals, Associate) followed by other associated critical resources.
+Below, you'll find resources to help you upskill on Microsoft Sentinel.
+Content is arranged by increasing levels of complexity (Fundamentals, Associate) followed by other associated essential resources.

 <div>&nbsp;</div>